Durable Functions Monitor as a VsCode Extension

 To Purge Orchestration History/Clean Entity Storage/Delete a Task Hub right-click on a Task Hub:

 Make sure you have the latest Azure Functions Core Tools globally installed on your devbox.

-Azure Account extension is also required to be installed.
+Azure Account VsCode extension is not required, but highly recommended.
 To login into Azure execute the Azure: Sign In command in Command Palette.
 To filter the list of Azure subscriptions shown execute the Azure: Select Subscriptions command.